vizor-games/tracetool/Readme.md

 ##### Supported formats

 In Android mode `tracetool` supports several formats.
-Main purpose here is to asthmatically generate well-formed stack trace and pass it to `ndk-stack`
+Main purpose here is to automatically generate well-formed stack trace and pass it to `ndk-stack`

 * Plain logcat trace: